 Well told fiction creates a desire for reality to reflect the morality it promotes.
-If the film applies the standard romcom formula of broken relationships plus happy kids effectively enough, it can get us to hope for an outcome predicated upon the violation of principles we’d otherwise hold dear: fidelity, honesty, and a selfless parental love for children.
+If the film applies the common romcom elements of rocky relationships, burgeoning romance and cute kids effectively enough, it can get us to hope for an outcome predicated upon the violation of principles we’d otherwise hold dear: fidelity, honesty, and a selfless parental love for children.

 In the scenario above, the parent was at least willing to forsake “true love” for the sake of the child.
 Such is not always the case.
 In some stories, a parent actually leaves a child to pursue romance, confident that the child “will understand someday.”
 How is such abandonment good for a child?
 Sprinkle more Hollywood magic on the story and fast forward to “someday.”
 The child, now an adult, thanks the absentee parent for exemplifying the courage to follow one’s heart.
 Poof!
 Abandonment begets affection; the morally outrageous becomes morally courageous.

 The children in these films are meant to be adorable emissaries of the filmmaker’s ideal world: a world wherein relationships are revolving doors, wherein commitments are entirely conditional, and wherein even children are ultimately unharmed by an adult’s pursuit of self-satisfaction as life’s greatest good.
-We must remember that such children are truly works of fiction.
+Such children are truly works of fiction.

 My wise wife commented after we watched a film boasting a worldly-wise kid as its moral center: “That’s how the writers want kids to be in order to justify their lifestyles.
 It’s not how kids really are.”